 The procedures described in this clause are applicable only after a pre-established session is established between the participating MCPTT function and the MCPTT client.

-Once the use of an existing pre-established session is decided for a pre-arranged group call or for a chat group call or for a private call, as specified in 3GPP TS 24.379 [2], the participating MCPTT function shall inform the MCPTT client that this pre-established session is to be used as described in clause 9.3 and the MCPTT client shall respond as described in clause 9.2.
+Once the use of an existing pre-established session is decided for a pre-arranged group call or for a chat group call or for an adhoc group call or for a private call, as specified in 3GPP TS 24.379 [2], the participating MCPTT function shall inform the MCPTT client that this pre-established session is to be used as described in clause 9.3 and the MCPTT client shall respond as described in clause 9.2.

-When a pre-arranged group call or a chat group call or a private call which uses a pre-established session is released as specified in 3GPP TS 24.379 [2], the participating MCPTT function shall inform the MCPTT client that the use of this pre-established session has ended as described in clause 9.3 and the MCPTT client shall respond as described in clause 9.2.
+When a pre-arranged group call or a chat group call or an adhoc group call or a private call which uses a pre-established session is released as specified in 3GPP TS 24.379 [2], the participating MCPTT function shall inform the MCPTT client that the use of this pre-established session has ended as described in clause 9.3 and the MCPTT client shall respond as described in clause 9.2.

-Media and media plane control procedures between a participating MCPTT function and MCPTT client for a pre-arranged group call or for a chat group call or for a private call and setup over a pre-established session are not affected by the use of the pre-established session.
+Media and media plane control procedures between a participating MCPTT function and MCPTT client for a pre-arranged group call or for a chat group call or for an adhoc group call or for a private call and setup over a pre-established session are not affected by the use of the pre-established session.

 Media plane security procedures for pre-established call control messages are specified in clause 13.